-Heating and hot water Repair category: Notes: No significant defects evident.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Heating and hot water Repair category: 2 Notes: The central heating installation is dated.
+The central heating boiler is of an older design.
+Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
+Future repair or replacement should be anticipated.
+Further advice on the condition of the central heating installation should be obtained from a Gas Safe registered heating engineer.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed i accordance with the relevant regulations.
 It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
-(Category 1).
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
-(Category 1).
-Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
-Future repair or replacement should be anticipated.